MarcoBetti1/weBot/README.md

 Invoke it with `python -m main @config.yaml`.
 Command-line arguments override values from the file when both are provided.

+### Behaviour tuning

+Copy `weBot/config/behavior.example.yaml` to `weBot/config/behavior.yaml`
+(or supply your own file via `--behavior-config`) to adjust human-like timing parameters.
+The file controls typing cadence, generic random delays, navigation waits, pauses between posts, and loop recovery timings.
+Each `named_ranges` entry corresponds to a specific action (for example, the `pause_short` label governs short pauses before/after lightweight timeline interactions).
+Update the values to fit your risk tolerance, then point the CLI at the file with `--behavior-config config/behavior.yaml` if you choose a non-default location.
+YAML configs require the `PyYAML` package, which is now included in `requirements.txt`.
+Review `docs/behaviour_config.md` for a full breakdown of every supported field and named range.

 ## Key details

 - **State awareness:** Every action is guarded by `PageState` detection so the